6 Innovative User Generated Content Examples

 The ad was no doubt influential in changing the platform’s image, especially since they have had trouble with user safety on the platform in the past.

-How to Use UGC in Marketing
+How to Use User Generated Content in Marketing

 You don’t need to be a big name in the market to successfully run a UGC campaign.
 Small businesses with a local following are also able to leverage UGC content to drive conversions.
 A lot of that is because humans are generally driven by desire.
 Sharing UGC creates feelings of FOMO in viewers.